|Club||Jim Crowther||Huntington Beach WPC||Huntington Beach||CA|

-Off the field as the freshman and sophomore class president, I am tasked with guiding my peers in their academics and aiding in the creation of a bullying free environment while working closely with the administration of RUHS.
-This task also includes my job as an RUHS Safe School Ambassador that resulted during my freshman year in my preventing several students from getting involved with drugs and assisted with 5 students in situations that were related to bullying off the field and in athletic events.
+Off the field as the freshman and sophomore class president, I was tasked with guiding my peers in their academics and aiding in the creation of a bullying free environment while working closely with the administration of RUHS.
+This task also included my job as an RUHS Safe School Ambassador that resulted during my freshman and sophomore years in preventing several students from getting involved with drugs and assisted with 5 students in situations that were related to bullying off the field and in athletic events.
 In the water, I am a returning varsity water polo and softball athlete as a sophomore, and last year's 4th leading WP scoring player and leader on both teams.
 Even as a freshman with club experience, my varsity water polo coach, Mitch Yamamoto, and my varsity softball coach, Jennifer Desert, had high expectations for me to solidify the varsity RUHS team as a unit physically and mentally.
 As an athlete in the water, on the deck, or on the field, I set the example with hard work, and spending time working on my skills while assisting my varsity team mates in mastering their skills.
 I achieved these tasks with inclusiveness, directed goals, encouragement, praise, hard work and a positive attitude.

 As a student athlete, my goals of the classroom and my goals in the pool are equal in the importance with respect to my future success.
 A healthy athletic performance not only means maintaining a well planned diet and work out regimen, but it also means that I have planned out my studies to maximize my academic scores while being at every practice and giving 100%.
 A healthy athletic performance not only means avoiding all harmful substances including, but not limited to, alcohol, marijuana, steroids, and other illegal drugs, but it also means achieving team goals by following my coach's directions both in and out of the pool and on and off the field.